adrienharnay/ssr-starter-pack/README.md

 };
 ```

-This one is the client version.
-It asynchronously loads a component and renders it when it is ready.
+The client version asynchronously loads a component and renders it when it is ready.

 [syncComponent.js](./client/src/hoc/code-splitting/js/syncComponent.js)